-MLC has long been recognised for its approach to student wellbeing, encouraging healthy mindsets, respectful relationships, lifelong resilience, and a strong sense of purpose.
-Student wellbeing is integrated across the College’s broad curriculum, specialist programs, and co-curricular activities.
+MLC has long been recognised for its integrated approach to student wellbeing, encouraging healthy mindsets, respectful relationships, lifelong resilience, and a strong sense of purpose.

-Wellbeing programs are tailored to each age group to build on previous years' interpersonal skills and knowledge learning.
+- Integrated wellbeing programs that are tailored to each age group to build on previous years' interpersonal skills and knowledge learning.

 Our Counselling Team provides short-term counselling services that address students’ social, emotional and wellbeing needs.